paralax/BurningDogs/README.md

 # Dependencies

+You'll need to [sign up at OTX](https://otx.alienvault.com/api/) to get an API key to upload pulses.

 BurningDogs depends on FAKE to build and NewtonSoft.Json for serialization.
 Use Paket to manage those via the `paket.dependencies` file.

 # Building